EHaake/TrimetMAXPerformanceVisualization-PSUWinter2020/README.md

-# Analyzing the Portland MAX performance by rail alignment paradigm
+# Analyzing the Portland MAX performance by Alignment Paradigm
 ### By Dan Durecka and Erik Haake

 ## Project Goal